deletehead/pen_300_osep_prep/blog.md

 ### 5. Process Injection and Migration
 #### I liked
+Explanation of all the techniques were good (with the exception of reflective PE injection...but I'm ok with that).
+I feel confident in my understanding of process injection, DLL injection, and hollowing after this section.

 #### I did not like

 #### Pain points and stuff to review
+- 5.1.2.1 - do #3 "the right way" -- I used reflection/assembly.load for the sake of time, but I should translate all the APIs into powershell.
 - Go back and do 5.1.2.2 Extra Mile.
 Looks very useful.

 #### Goofs